-VPNs can get around the UK's age verification laws – but is it necessary?
+VPNs appear to get around the UK's age verification law – but are they necessary?

-Friday, July 25, 2025, sees new age verification laws come into effect in the UK.
+July 25, 2025, saw new age verification laws come into effect in the UK.

 The Online Safety Act aims to protect under-18s from viewing harmful content online through more robust age checks – with an emphasis on sites hosting "explicit material."

-Credit card checks, facial age estimation, and submitting photographic ID are some of the ways age verification could be done – and these all pose concerning cybersecurity and privacy risks.
+Credit card checks, facial age estimation, and submitting photographic ID are some of the ways age verification can be achieved – but there are risks.

-How comfortable will users be in handing over this sensitive personal information to an unknown third-party?
+People may not feel comfortable handing over their sensitive personal information to an unknown third-party.

-While the law is well intentioned, using one of the best VPNs appears to be a simple solution to getting around it.
+While the law is well intentioned, people appear to be turning to one of the best VPNs in an attempt to get around it.

 A VPN can bypass age verification laws and we rate NordVPN as the #1 provider.
 It's fast, has a great range of servers, and boasts class-leading security and privacy.